LGBTQ Testimonies and Resources

 2.Out of a Far Country by Christopher Yuan and Angela Yuan

 Out of a Far Country relates the story of a prodigal son whose rebellious journey through sin broke his mother’s heart.
 Yuan’s life involved homosexuality, drugs, HIV and prison.
 For a proud professional eastern family, this was a hidden shame that had to be covered up at all costs.
 But God worked in both Yuan and his parents’ hearts in this mutual story of heartbreak, confusion and salvation.
 Ultimately Yuan was delivered and redeemed.
 He now teaches at Moody Bible Institute and in addition to his testimony book, has written another title called Holy Sexuality and the Gospel.
 Of Christopher’s new book, Rosaria Butterfield (who wrote the foreword) says, “The Bible is the most important book the world has for all generations.
 The Bible is our guide to faith and life.
 Nothing can compete with it or improve it.
 But in Dr. Christopher Yuan’s Holy Sexuality and the Gospel, you are holding in your hands the most important humanly composed book about biblical sexuality and godly living for our times.”

 P.S.
-Two final points: First, the themes of these testimony books make them unsuitable reading for children.
-Parents should judge their family’s level of maturity, understanding and exposure to these matters before recommending these as reading material.
-Second, these testimony book recommendations should not be taken as an endorsement of any publisher, church or ‘ministry’.
+Two final points: First, the themes of these websites and testimony books make them unsuitable viewing and reading for children.
+Parents should judge their family’s level of maturity, understanding and exposure to these matters before recommending these.
+Second, these website and book listings should not be taken as an endorsement of any publisher, church or ‘ministry’.
 I am simply delighted to highlight the availability of these resources as testimonies to God’s grace in salvation and trust they will be a blessing – perhaps a lifeline – to some of our readers.